 Scott Morrow litigates on behalf of government contractors.
-He has defended such clients (among others) in a wide variety of matters in state and federal court as well as in arbitration and mediation proceedings.
+He has represented such clients (among others) in a wide variety of matters in state and federal court as well as in arbitration and mediation proceedings.
 He has litigated claims for breach of contract, breach of fiduciary duty, tortious interference, conspiracy, fraud, defamation, and other business torts; defended trade secret misappropriation, conversion, and computer crimes act allegations; and litigated patent, copyright and other intellectual property disputes.
-He has litigated the False Claims Act, disputes between contractors and their subcontractors, claims at the United States Court of Federal Claims and the Armed Services Board of Contract Appeals, and bid protests before and the Government Accountability Office.
-He has extensive discovery, deposition, and trial experience.
+He has extensive experience litigating the False Claims Act, disputes between contractors and subcontractors, claims at the United States Court of Federal Claims and the Armed Services Board of Contract Appeals, and bid protests before the Government Accountability Office.
+He has wide-ranging discovery, deposition, and trial experience.

 Mr. Morrow’s pro bono practice has included litigation on behalf of conservation and preservation groups to protect our National Parks and Civil War battlefields.